 Module 4 TBA Historic St. George’s September 28 ?
 2019

 Module 3 TBA November 9 or 16, 2019

 Class Fee per Module $100 - paid prior to beginning of each class module (plus the costs of Basic Sexual Ethics $35, Changing Racism $300, background checks, as well as travel and lodging if necessary for attendance)

 The program is designed to be completed in one calendar year.
 (Up to three years may be allowed to accommodate individual candidates.)

 Classes will be offered at the EPC Office, Valley Forge, unless otherwise indicated.
-A required orientation session is provided before the Module sequence begins.
+Attendance is required at an orientation session to begin the admission process.